9 Must-Read Biographies of Famous Artists

 Van Gogh: a life, by Steven Naifeh and Gregory White Smith

 A careful and very detailed account of Van Gogh’s life, this biography starts at the painter’s childhood, when he lived at his father’s parsonage, and takes us all the way to his alleged suicide.
-The work borrows heavily on the steady correspondence between Vincent and his bother Theo, giving us a comprehensive and in-depth view of the tormented life of this brilliant artist.
+The work borrows heavily on the steady correspondence between Vincent and his brother Theo, giving us a comprehensive and in-depth view of the tormented life of this brilliant artist.

 Winslow Homer at Prout’s Neck, by Philip C. Beam